MicroGridsPy/SSB-2018-material/README.md

 ### Description

 The Multi-Energy System Py (MES-Py) model main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in multi-energy systems in isolated places.
 It’s written in python(pyomo) and use excel and text files as input and output data handling and visualization.
+It is an expansion of the existing Micro-Grids Py library, developed by S.Balderrama and S.Quoilin.

 Main features: